Updated on May 1, 2026 by canadian immigration experts

 Q1: My grandparent was born in Canada but emigrated decades ago.
 Do I qualify?

-Potentially, the key question is whether they retained Canadian citizenship and whether the documentary chain from them to you can be fully established.
-This requires a legal assessment of their status under the laws in effect at the time.
+Potentially, the key question is whether they retained their own Canadian citizenship and passed it to your parent so that a documentary chain from them to you can be fully established.

 Q2: We’ve lost track of the family records.
 Is it still worth pursuing?